|Registry of biomedical companies:

 At the ZAMBEZI-CHINA CONSORTIUM (Mozambique) we are consulting on the trade of soybean as an economical method of ammoniation (chemical, microbiological) as a unique opportunity for this crop; the launching point in Africa of lower than average biomass yields makes stover byproducts as ligno-cellulosic biomass as a resource crop management issue an apt field application using CO-OP farming operations (big business) or even small-med. farming operational practices together with improving through inputs and practices management cash crops yield improvements of cassava, beans, vegetables (also bananas, corn, tobacco and sweet potato) to improve harvest outputs, nutrition, income and capital asset holdings of farmers in countries in the African continent.

 FIG. 1.
-FLOW DIAGRAM OF KAZAKHSTAN ENTERPRISE INITIATIVE IN ENERGY FROM CROPS AND BYPRODUCTS: (see: SOYUS, GENUS, NOVO LUX, and OHKOTSK CONVERT FEED PRODUCERS)
+FLOW DIAGRAM OF KAZAKHSTAN ENTERPRISE INITIATIVE IN ENERGY FROM CROPS AND BYPRODUCTS: (see: SOYAUS, GENUS, NOVO LUX, and FAR EAST BAIE)

 IONIC LIQUID DECONSTRUCTIVE FRACTIONATION (ILDF)